-Installing a Nest thermostat is one of the most convenient ways to improve the daily schedule of your comfort system.
+Installing a Nest thermostat is one of the most convenient ways to perfect the everyday schedule of your heating and cooling.
 This smart thermostat can recognize your preferences and automatically make improvements.
-But as you may expect, it won’t work well or at all if you see an error code show up.
-The specific error code offers useful information about the source of the problem, something a knowledgeable technician can use to offer solutions that much faster.
+But as you may expect, it won’t work properly or at all if you see an error code on the display.
+The precise error code supplies useful information about the source of the problem, something a knowledgeable technician can use to offer solutions that much quicker.

-Let’s consider seven of the most frequent error codes you might find on your Nest thermostat.
-We’ll review the basics of each error code along with how you could solve it and the estimated cost to do so.
-Don’t forget that while the investment will ultimately be dependent on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific hardware required to finish repairs.
+Let’s consider seven of the most likely error codes you may encounter on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you could fix it and the estimated cost to do so.
+Remember that while the costs will ultimately hinge on the specific Nest model, you can count on paying about $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific hardware required to complete repairs.

 e298 – Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on display until the issue is resolved.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
+Since this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the problem is resolved.

-Losing power to your Nest thermostat can be for numerous reasons.
-The wiring could have disconnected or become damaged, or a disconnection might have occurred further along in your electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will inspect electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring might have disconnected or become damaged, or a disconnection may have appeared further along in your home’s electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A professional technician can examine electrical connections and wiring until they uncover the root of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software issue.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start looking at connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician should reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not just a software error.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin looking at connectors.

-They’ll detach the power and gradually inspect each wire, making sure they are fully inserted into the connector with the correct amount of bare copper.
-When they pinpoint the damaged connector, it can be replaced for a new one.
+They’ll disconnect the power and gradually check each wire, making sure they are fully inserted into the connector with the correct amount of exposed copper.
+After they locate the malfunctioning connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is especially hot.
-The HVAC system can break down and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally shut down.
-Presuming the breakers are on, you can examine a couple of other places before contacting a professional technician.
+This critical error code can appear when the weather outside is severely hot.
+The HVAC system can break down and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat depletes and the thermostat will eventually turn off.
+In the event the breakers are on, you can check a few other places before calling a professional technician.

-Because this error can deplete your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re working with.
-You can detach the thermostat from its base and provide power by using a USB cable.
-If it presents error code 195, you should continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to find anything wrong with these components, it will likely be best to contact a pro.
+Since this error can deplete your thermostat’s battery, the first step may be supplying enough power to figure out if this specific error code is what you’re working with.
+You can separate the thermostat from its base and provide power through a USB cable.
+In the event it presents error code 195, you may continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t detect anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This can stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-The technician needs to carefully investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical error with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
+This will sometimes stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
+A technician will carefully inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it can still keep you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+Even though this error code isn’t critical, it may still stop you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 appear.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excessive power is sent inside the Nest’s wiring, it may damage internal components and can even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off straightaway.
-You can then contact a professional technician with the appropriate experience identifying and resolving electrical damage.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If too much power is being delivered inside the Nest’s wiring, it could damage internal components and could even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to switch the power off straightaway.
+You can then contact a professional technician with the necessary experience diagnosing and fixing electrical malfunctions.

 e73 – Critical

-This might be as straightforward as the breaker being switched off, but it can also be a problem with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s best to speak with a local professional.
+This could be as easy as the breaker being switched off, but it can also be something with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s a good idea to contact a local professional.